breezy-weather/breezy-weather/docs/HOMEPAGE.md

 - Weather condition of nighttime (icon)
 - Maximum precipitation probability for the whole day (bar + text)

-If weather source has yesterday data, it will show two lines with maximum daytime temperature and minimum nighttime temperature of yesterday.
-From v4.6.0, it will show temperature normals (for the month) instead or median for the daily forecast period if feature not available from source, and yesterday data is moved to a dedicate day.
-It can be disabled in the settings (Appearance).
+If weather source has normals data, it will show two lines with maximum and minimum temperature normals for the month of the first day in forecast.
+If normals are not available, it will fallback to use a median maximum and minimum temperature for the daily forecast period.

 #### Air quality trends